13 reasons why living on a boat in a marina is better than living in a house on land

 • What’s the hull growth like in the area?
 (Am I going to need to pay a diver to clean my hull every month?!)

 Get more questions like these in my Choosing A Marina checklist so you know before you go!
-In addition to this checklist you’ll get others like, Leaving A Boat In The Marina (short-term), Selecting Insurance For Your Boat, Cleaning And Maintenance Checklists, Maintenance and Servicing Checklists, Medical Checklists, Passage Planning and more!
+In addition to this checklist, you’ll get others like Leaving A Boat In The Marina (short-term), Selecting Insurance For Your Boat, Cleaning And Maintenance Checklists, Maintenance and Servicing Checklists, Medical Checklists, Passage Planning, and more!
 Get your copy here: Checklists for Sailors

 Other Articles/Videos You Might Find Interesting

 Transitioning from full-time cruising to full-time marina life was interesting.
 On the one hand, I’m sad that our ‘flying-the-the-seat-of-our-pants’ lifestyle has been put on hold.
-On the other hand, it’s nice to take a break from constant travel, massive uncertainty and having to pay over the odds for many goods and services.
+On the other hand, it’s nice to take a break from constant travel, massive uncertainty, and having to pay over the odds for many goods and services.

-Sure, we could sail out into the Atlantic Ocean but usually, the conditions are not favorable for an enjoyable ride.
+Sure, we could sail out into the Atlantic Ocean, but the conditions are usually not favorable for an enjoyable ride.

-Our dream is to circumnavigate the world but our daughter’s education must come first.
-At the time of writing, our child had been in school for three months and thus far she not only loves the steady routine but she’s making massive strides in her academics.
-Sienna has made many friends, she participates in everything and it’s a joy to see her in an environment where she’s thriving.
+Our dream is to circumnavigate the world, but our daughter’s education must come first.
+At the time of writing, our child had been in school for three months, and thus far, she not only loves the steady routine but she’s making massive strides in her academics.
+Sienna has made many friends; she participates in everything, and it’s a joy to see her in an environment where she’s thriving.

 So… we’ve ended up in a situation where we’re living on a boat in a marina where our boat is a static home rather than our originally intended vessel for travel and adventure.

-As it stands now, I think I’m just feeling the societal pressure of living a ‘normal’ life.
+Now, I think I’m just feeling the societal pressure of living a ‘normal’ life.

-As with many things in life, when I find myself conflicted I get out a piece of paper and write down my thoughts.
+As with many things in life, when I find myself conflicted, I get out a piece of paper and write down my thoughts.
 I created a list of reasons why living on a boat in a marina is better than living in a house…and that’s what you read above.

 Other Articles/Videos About Living on a Boat in a Marina that You Might Find Interesting: